Weak Galerkin Method for Electrical Impedance Tomography: Numerical algorithm for discrete inverse problem

 where

-Here, $f$ corresponds to the measurement error and is a differentiable function, while $g$ corresponds to the total variation which is non-differentiable.
-The problem \eqref{min_R} is solved by FISTA algorithm with the backtracking stepsize rule.
+that is, $f$ corresponds to the measurement discrepancy which is a differentiable function, while $g$ corresponds to the total variation which is non-differentiable.

+The problem \eqref{min_R} can be solved by the FISTA \cite{beck2009fast} with the backtracking stepsize rule.
 To describe the method, we need to introduce a proximal map.
-For any $L>0$, the map $p_L: \mathbb{R}^{m \times n} \to \mathcal{C}$ is defined by
+For any $L>0$, the map $p_L: \mathbb{R}^{N} \to \mathcal{C}$ is defined by